 Underbite

 An underbite is a condition of the teeth where the lower jaw protrudes out further than the upper jaw.
-This makes it look like the teeth on the bottom row are laying over top of the upper teeth.
+This makes it look like the teeth on the bottom row are lying over the top of the upper teeth.

 Crossbite